Gideon's Day (film): Plot

 Gideon goes to her address and discovers that the woman's husband Paul was responsible for the robberies, because he wanted the financial means to be a painter.
 The husband then tricks his wife into holding a gun on Gideon while he makes his escape.
-The detective uses his calm manner to defuse the situation.
-But before he can return home, the phone rings again.
+The policeman uses his calm manner to defuse the situation.
+Before he can return home, the phone rings again.
 A safety deposit firm has been robbed by a gang of rich socialites who have been cornered inside.
-When the police finally draw them out, Gideon catches one of the gang himself.
-But he loses his temper when he finds out that the elderly night watchman was killed in cold blood by the man he arrested, telling him "you'll hang for this, you rich nobody!"
+When the police finally draw them out, Gideon catches one of the gang himself, but he loses his temper when he finds out that the elderly night watchman was killed in cold blood by the man he arrested, telling him "you'll hang for this, you rich nobody!"

 Finally Gideon gets home.
 His wife tells him that their daughter has met a nice young man at her recital.
 It turns out it's the young constable again.
 He had been holding the chief inspector's concert ticket all day following their first encounter that morning.
-This led him to meet Gideon's daughter, who is quite taken by him.
-But finally, just as they are all sitting down to supper, the phone rings one last time.
+This led him to meet Gideon's daughter, who is quite taken by him but just as they are all sitting down to supper, the phone rings one last time.
 A man believed to be Paul the painter has been arrested at London Airport.
 The film concludes with a final irony.
-The young constable, who is driving Gideon to the airport, is stopped by another policeman as he races through the capital's foggy streets for running a red light — and is unable to produce his driving licence!
+The young constable, who is driving Gideon to the airport, is stopped by another policeman as he races through the capital's foggy streets for jumping a red light — and is unable to produce his driving licence.

+Mrs Gideon meanwhile advises her smitten daughter to never marry a policeman.